Lloyd George (Lonzo of Lonzo and Oscar and Ken Marvin)

 By Peter J. Gossett

 Austin Columbus George, born about 1898 in Tennessee, lived in the village of Cordova, Walker County, Alabama, because there was a huge cotton mill there known as Indian Head Mills, which started operation in 1898 and was from Boston, Massachusetts.
 He married Purnie Knight on May 25, 1919, in Cordova, but they soon got a divorce.
 Purnie later remarried to a Mr. Richardson and had a son named Bo.
 Then Austin married Myrtle Shirley on July 26, 1923, in Cordova.
 She was born in 1903.
 Their only child was Lloyd Leslie George, born in a "duplex house" (one building with two sections) in Cordova, on June 27, 1924.
 In 1930, Austin operated a cafeteria and Myrtle worked in the cotton mill.
 About 1931, they moved to the mill village in Haleyville, Winston County, Alabama, where better jobs were available, and this is where Lloyd went to school.
 Lloyd ordered a cheap guitar from Sears and Roebuck, and he started plucking on it right away.
 He always loved music, and his dream was to "be on the Grand Ole Opry," even back when he was seven years old.
 Lloyd had a local group called the "Rhythm Rascals," and he also played with Sonny James Loden and his family, as well as gospel singer Jake Hess.
-The Rhythm Rascals consisted of Will Harvey Jones, James "Snookem" Turner, a fiddle player from Phil Campbell, and Ewing Howell.
+The Rhythm Rascals consisted of Ben Scanlon, Will Harvey Jones, James "Snookem" Turner, J.C.
+Camp, and Ewing Howell.

 Lloyd was gutsy, and he couldn't find his way out of a paper bag, but he sure could talk his way out of it.
 One night, some boys thought they would play a trick on him.
 They told him to go to a certain person's house and get a left-handed monkey wrench.
 Of course Lloyd knew there was no such thing, so he went to the woods, fell asleep for three or four hours, and came back out of breath and said he looked all over for a left-handed monkey wrench and couldn't find one anywhere!